This article was originally published by CNN’s Matthew Rehbein

 They can also be placed on, for example, cameras so if you can create flexible, highly efficient miniaturized solar cells, you can use them instead of a heavy, bulky battery.

 You’re quite young to be on the cutting edge of a leading scientific field, how did you get on the fast track in nanotechnology?
-How did you end up in such an offbeat, unconventional and cool career?

 I grew up in India.
 My dad is an engineer.
 I come from a family of engineers.
 So growing up there was a lot of emphasis on getting a good education and getting really good grades and being ambitious.
 With this ambition, I came (to the U.S.) at the young age of 18 to finish my undergraduate education, not having any family or anybody here.